Soranosuke2001/2420_week11_Lab/README.md

 ![After running the script](images/ss4.png)

 - **Note:** I used the `tree` command which is not preinstalled.
 For more information, visit this **[tree command](https://www.cyberciti.biz/faq/linux-show-directory-structure-command-line/#:~:text=You%20need%20to%20use%20command,given%20directories%20each%20in%20turn.)** link.

+**Trouble Shooting Steps:**

+- If you are getting the error message `Host Key Verification Failed`, edit the `/opt/backdir/backup-dir` and use the following command instead of the original rsync command:

+        `rsync -aPv -e "ssh -o StrictHostKeyChecking=no -i $SSH_FILE" ${DIRECTORIES[@]} $BACKUP_HOST_NAME@$IP_ADDRESS:$DESTINATION`

+- If you are getting the error message `rsync Permission Denied (publickey)`, then either:

+  1. You are using the wrong ssh keypair file to connect

+  2. You did not set up the ssh keypair correctly

+- If the directory is not being saved to the backup-server, try running the `rsync` command itself.
+In server-one, run the following command:

+	`rsync -aPv -e "ssh -i ~/.ssh/DO_server_one_key" ~/folder1 ~/folder2 backup-sora@159.223.207.71:/home/backup-sora/backups`

+- For more information on the `rsync` command, you can refer to the man page by typing in the command `man rsync`.

 You have now successfully created a script to run the rsync command.